La’o Hamutuk

 2. Capacity to pay back loans, and sources of revenues to pay the loans.
 Many nations in the Third World have fallen into financial crisis because they do not have the capacity to repay loans, and the borrowed money wasn’t used to develop sustainable sectors of their economy which produced a return.
 The National Parliament should insist that the Government demonstrate that it will be able to repay the loan without placing a heavy burden on future generations.
 Government also must show the results from investing the loan in sustainable development and their good returns, the conditions for using the money, and real indicators of implementing the development program, so that Timor-Leste is not made to fall into the resource curse, with a heavy, long-term debt.

 3. The Petroleum Fund cannot be collateral for borrowing.
 This law does not mention what money will be used to pay back loans.
-Article 20 of the Petroleum Fund Law states that petroleum revenues cannot be used as debt security.
+The Petroleum Fund Law states that petroleum revenues cannot be used as debt security.
 With this Budget and Financial Management Law, perhaps we will use the Petroleum Fund as a debt guarantee, which contradicts the PF Law.
 This law also does not have good provisions for transparency and public consultation.
 We suggest that this law should follow the example of the Petroleum Fund law, which contains provisions for transparency and accountability for using petroleum revenues.
 If the BFM Law does not refer to the PF Law, it will create legal confusion and increase institutional instability, opening the way for political polemics and court cases.

 4. Article 20: Guarantees and borrowing by the State.
 We recommend that Parliament use its legislative power to amend the draft law so that future Parliaments will have the right to know and approve debt agreements, the conditions for borrowing and repayment, the schedule for repayment and an estimate of how much it will cost.
 We suggest that the National Parliament eliminate this article, because Timor-Leste has enough sources of revenue to finance our state.